• Skip to primary navigation

 It was a lazy Sunday afternoon.
 I was sitting in my backyard when I fell down the Pinterest rabbit hole… again.
 As soon as I saw these cookies, I knew I had to make them.

-The simplicity of these Honey Cinnamon Cookies reminds me so much of some of the honey cookie recipes that I grew up with (such as these Italian Honey Biscotti).
+The simplicity of these honey cinnamon cookies reminds me so much of some recipes I grew up with, like Italian sesame cookies or Italian honey biscotti.
 That was the initial attraction.

 There is no denying the culinary influence of neighboring countries in Europe and Northern Africa.
-Did you know that during the middle ages, Sicily was once occupied by the Moors?
-As a result, Arabian sweets and exotic spices are extremely evident on this Mediterranean island.
+Did you know that the Moors once occupied Sicily during the Middle Ages?
+As a result, Arabian sweets and exotic spices are highly evident on this Mediterranean island.

-And so on this particular Sunday afternoon, I find myself writing about these cookies, thirty minutes after I have made them.
+So, on this particular Sunday afternoon, I find myself writing about these cookies thirty minutes after I made them.

-I have returned to my backyard spot with a cup of coffee and a couple of these super simple honey cinnamon cookies.
+I returned to my backyard with apple tea and a couple of simple honey cinnamon cookies.

 Enjoy!